qinquan-cui/qinquan-cui.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a fourth year PhD student at the [UCL School of Management](https://www.mgmt.ucl.ac.uk){:target="_blank" rel="noopener noreferrer"}, University College London.
-My research is notably centered on understanding the intricate dynamics of pharmaceutical markets and the impact of legal frameworks on balancing the innovation, availability, and affordability of medicine.
+My research focuses on pharmaceutical markets using analytical models and large-scale empirical analysis.
+I study how information asymmetries and regulation shape pricing, marketing, access, and innovation, and I design policy and hospital-operations interventions that lower prices and expand access. <!--## My research is notably centered on understanding the intricate dynamics of pharmaceutical markets and the impact of legal frameworks on balancing the innovation, availability, and affordability of medicine. -->

 ***
 ## Upcoming Talks